 Capital One VentureOne Rewards

-The Capital One VentureOne Rewards card is a no-annual-fee credit card that earns 1.25 miles for every $1 you spend.
-You’ll receive a 20,000 mile bonus, which is good for $200 in travel, after spending $1,000 in the first 3 months of card opening.
-You won’t receive a 0% balance transfer option with this card, but all purchases are interest free for the first 12 months.
+The Capital One VentureOne Rewards card is a no-annual-fee credit card that earns miles for every $1 you spend.
+You’ll receive a sign-up bonus, but you won’t receive a 0% balance transfer option with this card, but all purchases are interest-free for a certain period of time.

 Capital One Spark Miles Select

 The Capital One Spark Miles Select card is designed for business owners.
-It earns an unlimited 1.5 miles per $1 spent and employee cards can be added at no charge to maximize your earnings.
-After you spend $3,000 in the first 3 months, you’ll receive 20,000 points, which is enough for $200 in travel.
+It has good earning potential and employee cards can be added at no charge to maximize your earnings.

-The Spark Miles Select has no-annual-fee and doesn’t charge interest on purchases for the first 9 months after opening.
-This interest-free period will allow growing businesses to invest in their business to create opportunity for future success.
+The Spark Miles Select has no-annual-fee and doesn’t charge interest on purchases for a limited amount of time.
+This interest-free period will allow growing businesses to invest in their business to create an opportunity for future success.

 Capital One Spark Cash Select

-The Capital One Spark Cash Select comes with the exact same sign-up bonus, 1.5% earn on spend and 0% offer on purchases as the Spark Miles Select.
+The Capital One Spark Cash Select comes with the exact same sign-up bonus and 0% offer on purchases as the Spark Miles Select.
 However, instead of travel credits, you’ll be earning cash back.
 If I had to choose a business credit card between the two, I would choose the Spark Cash Select because cash back offers more flexibility than travel credits, all else being equal.

 How to Use the Sign-Up Bonus to Your Best Advantage

-My approach would be to apply for whichever card works best for you, then spend the $500 to $1,000 minimum required to get the bonus right away.
+My approach would be to apply for whichever card works best for you, then spend the minimum required amount to get the bonus right away.
 Pay off the credit card immediately before the statement closes.

 How to Do a Capital One Balance Transfer